 JSTOR (Journal Storage) is a shared digital library of selected scholarly journals in humanities, social sciences, and sciences.
 It currently includes more than 2,300 academic journals, dating back to the first volume ever published to about 3-5 years ago, along with thousands of monographs and other materials relevant for education.
 We have digitized more than 50 million pages and continue to digitize approximately 3 million pages annually.

 The following databases are newly acquired or being evaluated for a future subscription.

-Available through June 1, 2020.
-AccessPhysiotherapy from McGraw-Hill Medical is a reference and multimedia database for the study, instruction, and practice of physical therapy.
-Updated regularly, this comprehensive online physiotherapy resource integrates leading physical therapy textbooks, procedure and exercise videos, image galleries, self-assessment tools, and a unique cadaver dissection tool –optimized for viewing on any device
+AccessPhysiotherapy from McGraw-Hill Medical covers the in-depth study, instruction, and practice of physical therapy.
+Updated regularly, this comprehensive online physiotherapy resource integrates leading physical therapy textbooks, procedure and exercise videos, image galleries, self-assessment tools, and a unique cadaver dissection tool optimized for viewing on any device.

 Includes 29 F.A.
 Davis physical therapy references, fully searchable and regularly updated, available on the same digital platform as AccessPhysiotherapy.
 Titles include Dutton’s Orthopaedic Examination, Evaluation, and Intervention and O’Sullivan's Physical Rehabilitation.